ethhub-io/ethhub/docs/ethereum-roadmap/ethereum-2.0/eth-1.0-to-2.0-migration.md

 ..we can’t prove things about the beacon chain until we force 1.0 clients to agree on the current state of the beacon chain \(thus the light client requirement\).
 That’s why it logically falls after finalizing 1.0 if the community really wants it."

-Validators will also be able to sell their Eth2.0 Ether balance to another validator, presumably at some discount to the prevailing Ether price due to the lock-up and risks.
+Validators will also be able to sell their Eth2.0 ether balance to another validator, presumably at some discount to the prevailing ether price due to the lock-up and risks.
 Nonetheless, anyone can exit with funds if they really need to.
 This is a nice feature that will hopefully encourage more participants to feel comfortable committing to staking.

 Two way transfers between the beacon chain and the shards, as well as between shards, will be available in Phase 2.